-- a.
-Beyond BS - b.
+- Beyond BS - b.
 May include credit hours from Master's program - c.
 Will supervise non-thesis final project examination - d.
 Two-part exam.
 Must be taken within 2 calendar years from entry.
 Record holds will be enforced. - e.
 On Thesis and course work - f.
 Project examination content determined by the student's supervisory committee - g.
-On Dissertation and course work - b.
-5 years from admission to candidacy. - i.
+On Dissertation and course work

+- h.
+5 years from admission to candidacy.

+- i.
 MS Course requirements shown.
 PhD students must have the equivalent of courses specified in the MS Medical Physics curriculum and then follow the general BME PhD for research

+- i.
+Over two semesters